|Personal Watercraft||Boats Less than 16 Feet||Boats 16 Feet to Less than 26 Feet|

 Motorboats and Class A and 1 vessels propelled by sail alone must carry the combined lanterns but not the white light aft as previously described.

 Motorboats and Class 2 and 3 vessels propelled by sail alone must carry suitably screened colored side lights but not the white light as previously described.

-Motorboats and all classes of vessels must carry a lantern or flashlight which shows a white light and is readily accessible so it can be shown in sufficient time to avert collision.
+Non-Motorized vessels must carry a lantern or flashlight which shows a white light and is readily accessible so it can be shown in sufficient time to avert collision.

 Note: When propelled by sail and machinery, a motorboat must carry the same lights required for a motorboat propelled by machinery only.